 Getting work as a movie extra is not hard, but the work is demanding.
 You may spend hours standing, sitting, and repeating the same motion.
 Shoot days on films are typically long.
 You must commit to a full 12-14 hr day.
 A typical day starts early in the morning around 6AM and you cannot leave set until released.

 The work will be non-union until you can qualify for the Screen Actors Guild.
 The pay difference between union and non-union is significant.
-See the pdf book SAG-AFTRA official handbook for background actors.
+See the SAG-AFTRA FAQ for background actors.

 You can sometimes join the union when a SAG actor is late or does not show up for work.
 In this case you could be hired as a SAG extra.
 Three days of this work qualifies you to join the union.
 Assistant Directors (ADs) make these decisions about which extras to hire.
 The AD’s job is very stressful so you don’t want to add to that.
 Don’t talk to ADs unless they talk to you.